andrewgioia/blog/content/posts/20-08-11-mozilla.md

 While it is certainly not required for nonprofits and purpose-driven organizations to sell, they do need to focus on their bottom line if they hope to continue existing.
 At [$14MM in 2018](https://assets.mozilla.net/annualreport/2018/mozilla-fdn-2018-short-form-final-0926.pdf), Mozilla's donations barely scratchd the surface of its $444MM expenses that year.

-Without a fundraising machine, it's foolish to think Mozilla can continue to develop interesting open source software without any attempts at monetizing it or other endeavors. **It's also misguided to think that monetizing software means they've given up on their mission.** Selling software and services is its only path forward and is indeed what it wants to be doing as a mature open source software organization today.
+Without a fundraising machine, it's foolish to think Mozilla can continue to develop interesting open source software without any attempts at monetizing it or other endeavors. **It's also misguided to think that monetizing software means Mozilla has given up on its mission.** Selling software and services is its only path forward and is indeed what it wants to be doing as a mature open source software organization today.

-Unfortunately, instead of realizing this and leveraring its early advantage and market share in a software space _where the product is used every day all day by every human being_, Mozilla hired consistently bad leaders who set a bad direction, got lazy, and focused on the wrong things.
+Unfortunately, instead of realizing this and leveraging its early advantage and market share in a software space _where the product is used every day all day by every human being_, Mozilla hired consistently bad leaders who set a bad direction, got lazy, and focused on the wrong things.

 ### Mozilla sat on Firefox's lead, allowing it to get slow and bloated {#slow}

 I was _excited_ to switch away from Firefox in 2009 when Google Chrome became a bit more established.
-At that point Firefox was much, much better than Internet Explorer 7 and I took advantage of its deep extension ecosystem, but browsing still was slow, the app was very resource intensive, and like all browser, one tab crashing nuked the whole window.
+At that point Firefox was much, much better than Internet Explorer 7 and I took advantage of its deep extension ecosystem, but browsing still was slow, the app was very resource intensive, and like all browsers, one tab crashing nuked the whole window.
 Chrome came out of nowhere and completely reset the expectation on browser speed and footprint.
 Indeed, it reset the idea of what a good browser even is.

 * **It was very light and fresh**, and its minimalistic interface helped make it _feel_ faster.
 Tabs moving to the title bar and the removal of anything extra helped the browser get out of the way as much as possible so that I could do what I wanted to do online.

-* **The ommnibox made search faster.** Combining the dedicated search box and URL bar created huge and unexpected performance gains for me.
+* **The omnibox made search faster.** Combining the dedicated search box and URL bar created huge and unexpected performance gains for me.
 There was one place to do things&mdash;the universal address bar&mdash;and I didn't need to make a decision between URL and search.
 Firefox did help autocomplete URLs from browsing history, but it still had a dedicated search input.
 The omnibox removed a big step.

 * **Each tab had its own process.** Not only did this prevent the entire browser from crashing when one tab had a problem, it helped speed up browsing even more as there wasn't one big process for everything.

 * **Incognito Mode was very useful.** Safari had apparently had this for years but I wasn't on a Mac then and Safari wasn't popular for a lot of other reasons on Windows.
-While very basic, Incognito windows were my first foray into internet privacy and became an easy way to load a fresh copy of a website.
+While very basic, Incognito windows were my first foray into Internet privacy and became an easy way to load a fresh copy of a website.

 {{< html >}}
 <picture>